-Alligators are naturally scared of humans, however they are wild animals hunting for food, so they’ll do what they got to do.
+Alligators are naturally scared of humans, however they are wild animals hunting for food, so they will do what they got to do.
 Also, alligators that have been fed food by humans lose their innate fear and soon associate humans with food.

-Cast an eye on the water.
+- Look over the water or pond.
 Do you see a bulge in the water?
 Sometimes it’s just a turtle.
 But a lot of the times it can be an alligator head sticking up, with just the eyes visible.
 Or the backside of their tail.

-DO NOT – DO NOT – try to get close so that you can get a picture.
+- DO NOT try to get close so that you can get a picture.
 Seriously.
 These are wild animals, no different than getting up close to a bison in a national park to get a photo.
 They attack and they charge at a moment’s notice.
-They are not audio-animatronics, they are not trained animals, they are not sitting there thinking, ‘Oh, this guy’s got a good camera lens and wants a photo so I shouldn’t suddenly turn around and attack.’
+They are not audio-animatronics.

-Being in Florida means that there could always be a gator in a random place.
+- Being in Florida means that there could always be a gator in a random place.
 Residents have walked out onto their back porch to find one.
-They routinely walk through golf courses, though this one was unbelievable!
+They routinely walk through golf courses, like this huge alligator seen below!
 It is not a common occurrence, but it’s not rare, either.

 What To Do If An Alligator Attacks